20 June 2022 | Australian GPs, DPA, UK/Ireland GPs | 10 minutes read

 The Royal Australian College of General Practitioners Standards are used to evaluate practices.

-All Overseas Trained Doctors (OTD/IMG/FGAMS) who obtained their initial medical registration in Australia on or before 1 January 1997 are covered by Section 19AB of the Health Insurance Act.
+All overseas trained doctors (OTD/IMG/FGAMS) who obtained their initial medical registration in Australia on or after January 1997 are subject to Section 19AB of the Health Insurance Act.

-Moreover, international medical graduates who are GPs must work in a distribution priority area for the first ten years of their medical registration in Australia to be eligible for Medicare under Section 19AB.
+International medical graduates who are GPs must work in a distribution priority area for the first ten years (moratorium) of their medical registration in Australia to be eligible for Medicare under Section 19AB.

 At Alecto, you’re sure to find DPA GP jobs in Australia.